 SCHOLASTIC APTITUDE.
-Entrance eligibility is determined by academic, not cumulative, GPA together with SAT (Scholastic Aptitude Test) or ACT (American College Testing) scores and class rank.
+Entrance eligibility is determined by academic, not cumulative, grade point average (GPA) together with SAT (Scholastic Aptitude Test) or ACT (American College Testing) scores and class rank.
 Other tests may be specified by the university testing program.

 CREDIT BY EXAMINATION.
 Credit by examination at Concordia is available only through AP (Advanced Placement), CLEP (College Level Examination Program), DSSTS (DANTES Subject Standardized Tests) or International Baccalaureate examinations.
-Concordia's standards for granting credit for these tests are available from the Registrar's Office or from the freshman or transfer advisor.
+Concordia's standards for granting credit for these tests are available from the Registrar's Office or the Office of Academic Advising.
 Students are responsible for providing the registrar with the official AP, CLEP, DSSTS and/or International Baccalaureate examination scores.